|

 on the fort but the coquina simply absorbed the cannon balls without

+breaking apart.
 However Spain’s fight for dominance

 in this part of the Americas would again be forestalled.
 In Europe,